urs-santoshh/copd-prediction/report/REPORT.md

 The insights gained from this analysis should guide future public health policies in Nepal, particularly in reducing smoking and improving environmental conditions.

 ---

+## 5. Streamlit Deployment
+The COPD prediction application has been successfully deployed using Streamlit.
+You can access the app at the following link: [Streamlit App](https://copd-prediction-zuy3yuivcbggeh4qnecftx.streamlit.app/).

+---